Futurama (Be-Bop Deluxe album): Reception

 Although critics were not always open to the mix of styles, Be-Bop and Nelson's music received a fairly warm welcome from the music critic of The New York Times.
 John Rockwell started his article with a fairly scathing dismissal of English musical acts:

 "Every month or is it week? seems to bring a new rock band from Britain, eager to catch a few leftover crumbs from the Anglophilia of the 1960s.
 Most fail completely; others latch onto an FM cult success; a very few, unpredictably, make it big..."

 Although his opening seems to dismiss British music as hanging on to fame gained during the 1960s, Rockwell goes on to say:

 "Be-Bop Deluxe is redeemed by the brilliance of [the band's] playing, and particularly Nelson's guitar playing.
 His records put Nelson right up there with the other great masters of the electric guitar."

 In The Rough Guide to Rock, Peter Buckley described the album as:

 "Top-heavy with massed guitars and melodic ideas pursued on a whim and just as quickly abandoned, it nevertheless contained two of the most perfect pop singles never to make the charts – 'Maid in Heaven' and 'Sister Seagull'."

-Q Magazine described the album as ' an accomplished melding of pomp, prog and pop'.
+Q described the album as ' an accomplished melding of pomp, prog and pop'.